Zardari also diagnosed with prostate enlargement

 Zardari also have a complaint of suffering from acute spinal cord pain and having a sever neck pain (cervicalgia).

-When contacted Secretary General PPP Parliamentarians Farhatullah Babar said the party has asked the PIMS administration to provide the daily health bulletin on the health of former Zardari as the party and family have serious concerns regarding the health of the former president.
+When contacted, Secretary General PPP Parliamentarians Farhatullah Babar said the party has asked the PIMS administration to provide the daily health bulletin on the health of former president Aisf Zardari as the party and family have serious concerns regarding the health of the former president.

 He said so far PIMS administration did not give any reply so far on the PPP request to contact the concerned person to get the latest update on the health of the former president.